ppy/osu-wiki/wiki/Tournaments/UKCC/12/en.md

 #### Qualifiers

-- Players will play 10 maps (4 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime) once.
+- Players will play 10 maps (4 No Mod, 2 Hidden, 2 Hard Rock, 2 Double Time) once.
 - The top 32/64 scores (depending on signups/screening) from qualifiers will make it through to the bracket stage.
 - Seeding will be done based on the sum of normalised scores from the qualifier maps.

 #### Rolling

-- When both players are in the lobby and ready, the referee will ask the players to !roll.
+- When both players are in the lobby and ready, the referee will ask the players to `!roll`.
 The order of picks of bans is decided using the [UKCC Roll System](https://i.imgur.com/S0VIvni.png).

 #### Banning